nowsecure/mobile-incident-response/en/overview/case-for-mobile-ir.md

 As mobile devices and apps proliferate, cyber criminals and actors focused on espionage (with both intellectual property and national security objetives) are clearly following the trend.
 They recognize that a significant amount of data they are targeting is now present and at times more accessible to them on mobile devices.

-While early mobile attacks were farily trivial and frankly lazy, recent trends have revealved a more sophisticated and sustained effrot to thwart mobile defences.
+While early mobile attacks were fairly trivial and frankly lazy, recent trends have revealed a more sophisticated and sustained effrot to thwart mobile defences.
 While we will explore this topic thoroughly in the [Attacking Mobile Devices](../mobile-attacks/README.md) chapter, it is helpful to provide several examples here.

 ### Mobile Threats

 Let's start off looking at mobile threats.
 This category includes vulnerabilities discovered in mobile hardware, operating systems and applications which an attacker could take advantage of.

 Educating enterprises decision makers about the risks of mobile threats and attacks is a critical first step to addressing the issues.
-However, mobile attack are under-reported for several reasons:
+However, mobile attacks are under-reported for several reasons:

 1. Due to lack of visibility, many individuals and enterprises are not aware an attack occurred
 1. In server-side attacks, enterprise may be compelled to disclose the breach due to consumer protection laws however it is unlikely a targeted mobile attack would trigger such action